Plans considered to axe 172 teaching posts in Glasgow to save money

-Glasgow City Council is considering cutting 172 teaching posts in a bid to save money, according to reports.
+Glasgow City Council is considering cutting 172 teaching posts in a bid to save money amid a budget squeeze.

 The plans would affect primary and secondary schools and save £27.8 million over three years if pushed through.